Zebiano/FoodStats/README.md

 ## In-depth explanation
 Here, I'll try to explain how this whole project works, so prepare to read a lot probably!

 So, our platform can be split into 5 big sections, as mentioned above.
-These, go as following:
+The project **had** to incldue the following:

 1. Create an API with NodeJs and express in the Back-end
 2. Use Vue in the Front-end